-For information on how to use the VPTS, refer to the VPTS User Guide located on the CPA website.
-The system provides many common instances of positive and negative performance for the reporter to choose from and a blank field is provided to report other performance positives or negatives, resolution codes, and general comments.
+For information on how to use the VPTS, refer to the VPTS User Guide located on the CPA website.467

-Best value criteria considerations are required when determining and reporting vendor performance grades and are determined during the contract management phase of the Procurement Cycle.
 The Contract Manager must request best value criteria from the purchaser and review contract documents.
 In assessing contractor performance, the Contract Manager should consider the following:

-- Did the contractor meet the requirements in the contract? - Were there any other criteria besides meeting specifications in the contract and price? - If so, the Contract Manager must consider those criteria in the vendor performance evaluation.
+- Did the contractor meet the requirements in the contract? - Were there any other criteria besides meeting price and specifications in the contract?

+If so, the Contract Manager must consider those criteria in the vendor performance evaluation.